Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Continuous averaging for enzymatic reactions within the framework of Kramers' theory

 We denote

 Then (\ref{eq26}) can be cast in the form

 Taking into account the obvious identity

-and the righthand side of (\ref{eq23}) we obtain the integral equation for the distribution $\rho (\epsilon)$
+and the righthand side of (\ref{eq22}) we obtain the integral equation for the distribution $\rho (\epsilon)$

-The righthand sides of (\ref{eq23}) and (\ref{eq24}) yield two equations
+The righthand sides of (\ref{eq22}) and (\ref{eq23}) yield two equations

-for finding two effective parameters $b$ and $E$ that can be directly compared with experimentally observable values (note that the parameter $a$ is expressed via molecular parameters by (\ref{eq17}) and is considered as a given one).
+for finding two effective parameters $b$ and $E$ that can be directly compared with the experimentally observable values (note that the parameter $a$ is expressed via molecular parameters by (\ref{eq18}) and is considered as a given one).
 Thus the equations (\ref{eq30}), (\ref{eq31}) and (\ref{eq32}) represent a closed system of equations for our problem.
-It is worthy to stress that the equation (\ref{eq30}) is strict and exact as long as the requirement of the excess of the substrate
+It is worthy to stress that the equation (\ref{eq30}) (provided that the approximation (\ref{eq16})) is applicable as long as the requirement that the substrate is in excess

 is satisfied.